-Nowadays, many computer users prefer using a wireless keyboard due to its convenience.
+Nowadays, many computer users prefer using a wireless keyboard due to its convenience and wide range.
 But Have you ever wondered if your wireless keyboard is secure?
 Can it be easily accessed?
 What security features does it offer?

 As a general rule, wireless keyboards encrypt their data before sending it back to the computers they are paired with.
 Thus, hackers won’t be able to understand the data stream.
 Unfortunately, sometimes the encryption is not executed well, making them vulnerable to cyberattacks.